tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

-Build systems simplify the development process by leveraging a single tool to handle dependency management, automate tasks like testing, consolidate steps to compile/deploy the product, reduce repetitive steps, and simplify onboarding.
+Build systems simplify the development process by leveraging a single tool to handle dependency management, automate tasks like testing, consolidate steps to compile/deploy the product, reduce repetitive steps, and streamline onboarding.

 Using a build system often leads to using an organized directory and file structure which can be reused across projects, reinforcing best practices,